Confucius

-Confucius is traditionally credited with having authored or edited many of the Chinese classic texts, including all of the Five Classics, but modern scholars are cautious of attributing specific assertions to Confucius himself.
-Aphorisms concerning his teachings were compiled in the Analects, but only many years after his death.
+Traditionally, Confucius is credited with having authored or edited many of the ancient texts including all of the Five Classics.
+However, modern scholars exercise caution in attributing specific assertions to Confucius himself, for at least some of the texts and philosophy associated with him were of a more ancient origin.
+Aphorisms concerning his teachings were compiled in the Analects, but not until many years after his death.